Nandini0206/weather-app/README.md

 # Weather App

-A basic weather app with Vanilla Js
+A basic weather app with Vanilla Js using API's to gather weather data.